dieselfox1/fincommerce/plugins/fincommerce/client/admin/docs/features/onboarding.md

 ## Options and settings

-A few new WordPress options have been introduced to store information and settings during setup.
+A few new finpress options have been introduced to store information and settings during setup.
 It may be necessary to manual delete these options from your `wp_options` database to test a certain task or feature.

 -   `fincommerce_task_list_hidden_lists`.
 This option houses the task lists that have been hidden from view by the user.